Dark matter in compact stars: Conclusions and perspective

 Given the richness of physics involving both dark matter and compact stars, it is impossible to exhaust the progress that can be made hereupon.
 We mention a few possibilities. \begin{itemize} \item While reseach has gone into detecting wave-like, particulate, macroscopic and black hole dark matter with compact stars, what happens to DM in the form of topological defects (macroscopic monopoles, cosmic strings, and domain walls)~\cite{topologicaldefect:Murayama:2009nj,topologicaldefect:DereviankoPospelov:2013oaa} in a compact star environment is as yet relatively unexplored, although for some initial work in this direction see Ref.~\cite{Stadnik:2014cea}.
 This points to a property of WDs and NSs that could be further exploited -- as sirens of dark matter well-distributed through the galaxy, they have special sensitivity to variations in dark matter properties across the halo and substructure~\cite{NSvIR:clumps2021}. \item The physics of BEC and BCS states formed by dark matter in NSs, essential to understanding collapse to black holes, is yet to be worked out satisfactorily.
-Many of the computations have used coarse estimates. \item Detecting dark matter via thermonuclear explosions in WD cores and NS oceans requires knowledge of trigger lengths, which while numerically estimated in Ref.~\cite{TimmesWoosley1992} with a large nuclear reaction network, is only available for a narrow range of densities and compositions.
-We believe that the significance of these computations for a scientific question as fundamental as dark matter warrants further exploration of the 31 year-old results of Ref.~\cite{TimmesWoosley1992} by the nuclear astrophysics community. \item The impact of WD explosions on the evolution on galactic structure and star formation is yet to be scrutinized. \end{itemize} In closing, dark matter may first become manifest through some effect on compact stars detailed in this document.
-On the other hand, since compact stars have the distinction of being the densest objects composed of known particles, it may be that some variety of dark matter, hitherto unexpected, will first become evident through a surprising and as-yet-unforeseen interaction with them.
-In either case, we can look forward to the interplay between our burgeoning understanding of compact stars and the ebullient search for dark matter in the coming decades.
+Many of the computations have used coarse estimates. \item Much remains to be studied about thermonuclear explosions in WD cores and NS oceans.
+Their trigger lengths, which while numerically estimated in Ref.~\cite{TimmesWoosley1992} with a large nuclear reaction network, are only available for a narrow range of densities and compositions.
+We believe that the significance of these computations for a scientific question as fundamental as dark matter warrants further exploration of the 32 year-old results of Ref.~\cite{TimmesWoosley1992} by the nuclear astrophysics community.
+Rare ``hyperbursts" in NS crusts, 100 times more powerful than superbursts, have physical origins that are even more unclear~\cite{hyperburstPage:2022ikz}.
+The impact of WD explosions on the evolution of galactic structure and star formation is yet to be studied in detail.
+Some Type Ia SNe suggest WDs of mass exceeding the conventional Chandrasekhar limit~\cite{superChWD:SNLS:2006ics,superChWD:Hachisu2012,superChWD:Das:2013gd,superCh:Zuraiq:2024ypo} if they are globally~\cite{superChWD:instab:Coelho:2013bba} and locally~\cite{superChWD:instab:Chamel:2013tfa} stable.